Every child is an artist. The problem is how to remain an artist once we grow up. – Pablo Picasso

 I asked her why she liked the painting so much.
 Her response: I like the colours.
 I like the simplicity.
 And, I picked it to be the piece of art that I studied and painted in my art class.
 I didn’t even know she was taking an art class.

-Afterwards I tried to remember who planned this excursion and I couldn’t remember if it was a suggestion that came from La Niña or if I planned a visit to the museum.
+Afterward, I tried to remember who planned this excursion and I couldn’t remember if it was a suggestion that came from La Niña or if I planned a visit to the museum.
 If I’d known she liked Picasso, we would have arrived at the museum earlier and planned a longer visit.